Voggastur/interactive-frontend-project/README.md

 #### II.
 User stories testing <a name="Testing3"></a>

-1. As an employer I go to Johans website determined to see his skills, if he's really as good as he postulated in his CV.
+1. As an employer I go to see Johans game determined to see his skills, if he's really as good as he postulated in his CV.

-    * Click the profile button in the navbar or scroll to the profile section of the page.
+    * I click the button to start the game,

-2. As a collaborator I want to go to Johans website to check out his portfolio, to see his eligibility for inclusion in my development team.
+2. As a collaborator I check out Johans game to evaluate his skills, to measure his eligibility for inclusion in my development team.

-    *
-    Click portfolio in navbar or scroll down to the portfolio and check each item, see different pictures included in the slideshows by clicking the bottom buttons.
+    * Click button to start the game, ideally I will go back and forth into google developer mode to see the console, and javascript working behind the scenes.

 3. As an assessor I go to Johans website determined to check every nook and cranny among which..